dat3Cph/material/flow3/2_security/understanding_the_test_setup.md

 It is important to understand the fundamental difference between these three tests scenarios:

 1. Unit test.
 A regular unitest in which we test a single method that doesn't involve a database and other external input.
-2. An integration test testing DAO methods that connects to a database.
+2. An integration test, testing DAO methods that connects to a database.
 3. Testing REST endpoints.
 These tests are also integrationtests, but more comprehensive since they usually also involve connecting to a database - but also because we need to spin up a webserver to deploy and handle the endpoints.
 In this case Javalin on a given port number.